garrandall/popular-music-data/tracks/all-i-want-for-christmas-is-you-mariah-carey.md

 Hear those magic reindeer click

-'Cause I just want you here tonight (Ooh)
+'Cause I just want you here tonight (Oh
-Holding on to me so tight (Ooh)
+Holding on to me so tight (Oh
 What more can I do?
 Oh baby, all I want for Christmas is you
 You, baby